 But what I am getting at here is that House Of Pheromones is not a “fly by night” affiliate operation like 99% of the pheromone “review” sites out there.

-Behind it is someone who has spent thousands of dollars, and countless hours out in the field putting the products to use.
+I have literally spent thousands of dollars, and countless hours in the field putting products to use.

-And I would prefer to do it, without having to answer to self appointed critics who think everything should be “free”…
+And I would prefer to do it, without having to answer to critics who think everything should be “free”…

-Yet that’s exactly what people have emailed me about, gone off about me on forums, and think I’m just misleading people for the sake of money.
+Yet that’s exactly what people have emailed me about, gone off about me on pheromone discussion forums, and think I’m just misleading people for the sake of money.

 Hint: I have negative reviews too, and openly talk about crap products.